BestSens/gd32-cmake-example/Examples/I2C/Master_transmitter_slave_receiver/readme.txt

 by the I/O pin PB10 and PB11(or PB6 and PB7) respectively.

   This demo shows the sending data process of the master and the receiving data process of the slave.
-If transfer is successfully completed, LED1 and LED2 is light.
+If transfer is successfully completed, LED1 and LED2 are on.

   We should use the jumper to connect the PB6 and PB10.
 The PB7 and PB11 are connected as well.